 Wealthfront Cash is a unique checking account that gives you added FDIC insurance protection, no fees, and a competitive interest rate, plus the benefits of Self-Driving Money™.

-While you can find slightly better rates out there, this account could be an excellent fit for someone looking for a new banking experience.
+While you can find slightly better rates out there with various mobile banks, this account could be an excellent fit for someone looking for a new banking experience.
 Whether you have long-term savings goals or just want better interest rates, Wealthfront Cash may be a good fit.